georgia-tech-db/evadb/README.md

 <p align="center"> <b><h3>EvaDB is a database system for building simpler and faster AI-powered applications.</b></h3> </p>

 EvaDB is an AI-SQL database system for developing applications powered by AI models.
-We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (videos, text, podcasts, PDFs, etc.).
+We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (text documents, videos, PDFs, podcasts, etc.).

-EvaDB accelerates AI pipelines by 10-100x using a collection of performance optimizations inspired by time-tested SQL database systems, including data-parallel query execution, function caching, sampling, and cost-based predicate reordering.
-EvaDB supports an AI-oriented SQL-like query language tailored for analyzing both structured and unstructured data.
+EvaDB accelerates AI pipelines by 10x using a collection of performance optimizations inspired by time-tested SQL database systems, including data-parallel query execution, function caching, sampling, and cost-based predicate reordering.
+EvaDB supports an AI-oriented query language tailored for analyzing both structured and unstructured data.
 It has first-class support for PyTorch, Hugging Face, YOLO, and Open AI models.

-The high-level SQL API allows even beginners to use EvaDB in a few lines of code.
+The high-level Python and SQL APIs allows even beginners to use EvaDB in a few lines of code.
 Advanced users can define custom user-defined functions that wrap around any AI model or Python library.
 EvaDB is fully implemented in Python and licensed under the Apache license.

 ## Quick Links